Animation | Minneapolis College of Art and Design

 3 credits

-In this class Toon Boom Harmony is taught as a tool for creating limited styles of 2D animation.
+In this class Toon Boom Harmony is taught as a way of creating 2D animation, using a 2D digital puppet (also known as a Character Rig).
 Exercises are conducted in motion graphics, kinetic typography, cut-out puppet animation, and 2D visual effects.
 Students research contemporary studios doing innovative work in the field and complete a final project.

 3D Track